knguyen-66/shitty-portfolio/data/blogs/01-building-a-kinda-high-performance-chat-application-with-python-and-golang.md

 I also add a Postgres instance for general user information and app configuration.
 It's a good choice for a relational database, I already have some experience with it, and it's safer to keep ACID properties for the user data.

 For the **backend service**, I initially wanted to use Python for both HTTP and Websocket services, but as the project going on, I realized it's not really performant for the Websocket part.
-So I switched to Golang for the Websocket service, and keep Python for the HTTP service.
+So I switched to Golang for the Websocket service, and keep Python's FastAPI library for the HTTP service

+> Apparently, even with "fast" on it, Python is still not that plausible for high performace tasks, as you going to see later

 #### Data schema